National Heart, Lung, and Blood Institute

-Operation
+History

-In 1948, the National Heart Act established the National Heart Institute and the National Advisory Heart Council.
+The National Heart Institute and the National Advisory Heart Council was established after the passage of the National Heart Act in 1948.
 The intramural research program was established a year later in 1949.
 In 1969, the National Heart Institute was renamed the National Heart and Lung Institute, and the scope of the institute was expanded.
 In 1976, it was given its current name, the National Heart, Lung, and Blood Institute.
 It had been designated as the agency responsible for blood research by the National Heart, Blood Vessel, Lung, and Blood Act of 1972, after the newly created National Sickle Cell Disease Program was put under its aegis.

 The Institute plans, conducts, fosters, and supports an integrated and coordinated program of basic research, clinical investigations and trials, observational studies, and demonstration and education projects.
 Research is related to the causes, prevention, diagnosis, and treatment of heart, blood vessel, lung, and blood diseases, and sleep disorders.
 The NHLBI plans and directs research in development and evaluation of interventions and devices related to prevention, treatment, and rehabilitation of patients with such diseases and disorders.
 It also supports research on clinical use of blood and all aspects of the management of blood resources.
 Research by scientific institutions and individuals is supported by research grants and contracts through the NHLBI Extramural Program, while the NHLBI Division of Intramural Research conducts state-of-the-art research on the NIH Bethesda campus in its own laboratories.

 For health professionals and the public, the NHLBI conducts educational activities, including development and dissemination of materials in the above areas, with an emphasis on prevention.